samjones00/docs/docs/releases/2016-summary.md

 We want to warn everyone that we will be upgrading all packages to .NET 4.5 and stop providing .NET 4.0 builds after August 1, 2016 now that Microsoft no longer supports them.
-If you absolutely need supported .NET 4.0 builds after this date please leave a comment on [User Voice](https://servicestack.uservoice.com/forums/176786-feature-requests/suggestions/12528912-continue-supporting-net-4-0-projects)
+If you absolutely need supported .NET 4.0 builds after this date please leave a comment on [ServiceStack/Discuss](https://github.com/ServiceStack/Discuss/discussions/categories/ideas)

 ---